Niakr1s/yWindow/README.md

 ## Known bugs

 - yWindow freezes/crashes on exit from Textractor or on delete from Textractor extensions list if dictionaries are stil in processing state (watch `Processing...` status in statusbar).
 It is because of wierd threads behaviour in Windows DLLs.
 If you can help me fix it, please, pull request.
 Solution: Don't close app while it's not in Ready state (see `Ready` status in statusbar).
 Processing stage don't take so much time.
 If you still got freeze just end Textractor process from Windows Task Manager.
+- Prefer not to use name dictionaries, such as Jmnedict, because they pollute translations very much.
+Use user dictionaries instead!

 ## Build